Biden, Trudeau to discuss electric vehicle dispute at summit

 “We’re going to talk about that,” Biden said.
 “It hasn’t even passed yet in the House.”

-Biden was meeting later with Mexican President Andrés Manuel López, and the three leaders were also to meet together as they revived a near-annual summit that went dormant during President Donald Trump’s time in office.
+Biden was meeting later with Mexican President Andrés Manuel López Obrador, and the three leaders were also to meet together as they revived a near-annual summit that went dormant during President Donald Trump’s time in office.
+Trudeau and López Obrador were also meeting separately with Vice President Kamala Harris.

 A provision in the U.S. spending plan would offer American consumers a $7,500 tax credit if they buy electric vehicles through 2026.
 The following year, only purchases of electric vehicles made in the U.S. would qualify for the credit.
 The base credit would go up by $4,500 if the vehicle was made at a U.S. plant that operates under a union-negotiated collective bargaining agreement.